MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/share-products-across-companies.md

 When you share product information across companies, it works as follows.

 - The released products table (`Inventtable`) must use *single record sharing*.
-- For related tables (which typically hold policies for handing a product, such as the bar code setup, cost group, and so on) you must decide if you would like to use *single record sharing* or *duplicate record sharing*. <!-- KFM: It would be nice to provide some basis for making this decision.
-When I read this topic, it makes me think that I should just use single record sharing for all tables that I want to share.
-We should maybe give some reasons to choose one over the other in various circumstances.
-I suppose there's a performance impact or something? -->
+- For related tables (which typically hold policies for handing a product, such as the bar code setup, cost group, and so on) you must decide if you would like to use *single record sharing* or *duplicate record sharing*.
+In most cases, you'll probably choose to use duplicate record sharing for related tables because single record sharing imposes several restrictions that duplicate record sharing doesn't (for details, see [Cross-company data sharing overview](../../fin-ops-core/dev-itpro/sysadmin/srs-overview.md)).

-> [!IMPORTANT]
-> If a field is included in a table that is part of a single record sharing policy, the field and its table will also be shared as a single record unless duplicate record sharing is specified by a policy that was previously enabled.
-Therefore, duplicate record sharing policies must be enabled before single record sharing policies.
-For example, if you use duplicate record sharing for production pools, you must enable the production pool policy before you enable the products.
+Before you continue reading this article, we recommend that you read [Cross-company data sharing overview](../../fin-ops-core/dev-itpro/sysadmin/srs-overview.md) to learn more how data sharing works in Supply Chain Management.

 ## Prepare your system to enable cross-company data sharing for products